jromagn/Slit/README.md

 # Slit
-press p for in-game help page.
+Press p for in-game help page.
+Does not work on some devices.
+Windows 7 is most likely to work, and maybe 10.